aadilsal/MarmaladeTech/README.md

-Marmalade Tech
+MDCAT EXPERT

-Marmalade Tech is an online quiz platform tailored for MDCAT students.
+MDCAT EXPERT is an online quiz platform tailored for MDCAT students.
 The application provides a comprehensive learning environment with features like past paper solving, score tracking, and competitive leaderboards.
 It is designed using Django to create a seamless experience for students aiming to prepare effectively for MDCAT.

 Features
 User Accounts: Create personal accounts to access all functionalities.